Athari/CsCss/ReadMe.md

 ---------------------

 Projects:
-* `Alba.CsCss` — the library itself.
+* `Alba.CsCss` â€” the library itself.
 Has no dependencies except .NET.
 If library is included in another solution, only this project is necessary.
-* `Alba.CsCss.Tests` — "unit" tests (more like integration tests).
+* `Alba.CsCss.Tests` â€” "unit" tests (more like integration tests).
 Very few.
-* `Alba.Framework` — personal framework.
+* `Alba.Framework` â€” personal framework.
 Debug version of the assembly must be built to be able to run T4 files.
 Necessary only if you want to modify source code transformations.
-* `Alba.Framework.CodeGeneration` — T4 part of the personal framework.
+* `Alba.Framework.CodeGeneration` â€” T4 part of the personal framework.
 Must be built under Administrator account (installs `AttachT4` custom tool similar to T4 Toolbox's `T4ScriptFileGenerator`).
 Necessary if you want T4 transformations to be applied when original source files are updated, or want ot add new source files.
-* `Alba.Framework.Testing` — testing part of the personal framework.
+* `Alba.Framework.Testing` â€” testing part of the personal framework.
 Used in tests.

 License
 =======